SDFIdk/vanda_hydrometry_event_consumer/README.md

 	start

+### Events filtering

+In order to filter which event types to accept and process use the option --events and add the event type as the value.
+Use event type 'a' for measurement additions, 'u' for measurement updates and 'd' for measurement deletions.
+Use combinations or all 3 at once (as 'aud', which is the default too) as in the example.
+If the option is not used all events are processed by default

+	start --events=aud

 ### Display data

 In order to display the received (decoded into the internal model) data in the console (or redirect the output into a file) so the user can inspect it, use: